Spirited, curious, active, and sweet – these are only a few adjectives to describe the Havanese breed – the national dog breed of Cuba.

-Havanese pups belong to the bichon breed of small but sturdy dogs, known for their hypoallergenic coats.
-Their ancestors come from Tenerife, and their progenitor was a Tenerife bichon, the dog breed, which is not considered extinct.
+Havanese pups belong to the bichon breed of small but sturdy dogs known for their hypoallergenic coats.
+Their ancestors come from Tenerife, and their progenitor was a Tenerife bichon.

-During the Cuban Revolution, immigrants brought Havanese dogs with them to the United States, where the dogs now rank as one of the fastest-growing breeds for their popularity.
+During the Cuban Revolution, immigrants brought Havanese dogs to the United States, where they now rank are quickly becoming one of the most popular breeds.

-These dogs also have an incredibly cheerful disposition and make great life companions.
-To make sure that these dogs will fit in your family and your home environment, we prepared a little guide for use before adopting a Havanese puppy.
+This member of the bichon family also has an incredibly cheerful disposition, is eager to please, and makes a great life companion.
+To ensure that these dogs will fit in your family and your home environment, we prepared a guide for use before adopting a Havanese puppy.

 Breed characteristics